ncplol/discord-bot-server/README.md

 | `CONTROLLER_ROLE_NAME`    | The exact name of the server role required to control the bot.                                          | No       |
 | `OAUTH2_INVITE_URL`              | The bot's OAuth2 invite link to show to users who don't share a server with it.                           | No       |

+## Authentication

+This project uses Passport with the maintained `passport-discord-auth` strategy for Discord OAuth 2.0.
+Ensure your Discord application's Redirect URI matches `DISCORD_CALLBACK_URL`.
+See the strategy docs for details: https://github.com/displexic/passport-discord-auth

 ## Contributing

 1. Fork the repository